cs107-sys-dev/playground/README.md

-Lanting Li once visited this page.
+Lanting Li and Jiaye Chen once visited this page.